danielringch/homebattery/README.md

 ## What is homebattery?

-Homebattery is an embedded controller for your home battery storage (or EV charger).
+Homebattery is an embedded controller for your home battery storage.
 Its working principle is very simple:

-* devices are connected to homebattery via various interfaces.
+* devices are connected to homebattery via their respective interfaces
-* homebattery switches its mode of operation (basically charging, idle and discharge) when a corresponding command is received via MQTT.
+* homebattery switches the mode of operation (charge, discharge, ...) when a corresponding command is received via MQTT
-* if an operational parameter is not okay, homebattery automatically shuts off affected devices.
+* if an operational parameter of any connected device is not okay, homebattery automatically shuts off affected devices for safety
-* a collection of relevant operational parameters is published via MQTT for further usage.
+* a collection of relevant operational parameters is published via MQTT for further usage

 Homebattery comes with: